aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/BackendComponentSamples/README.md

 All the backend template components leverage **AWS X-Ray** for distributed tracing, as well as **AWS CloudWatch** for logs.
 You can find both the logs and the tracing map and individual trace information the **AWS CloudWatch** console.

+# Preliminary setup

+Set the `const issuerEndpointUrl` in `BackendComponentSamples/bin/backend_component_samples` to the value of `IssuerEndpointUrl` found in the stack outputs of the _CustomIdentityComponentStack_.
+You can find it in the CloudFormation console, or in the terminal after deploying the identity component.

 # Serverless REST API sample component template

 It is recommended to deploy the serverless API Gateway HTTP API backed component template next to test out your integration from a game engine.
 The templates work as starting points for your own backend development.
 We'll deploy the `PythonServerlessHttpApiStack` that can be found in `BackendComponentSamples`.